|I offer lessons in:|

 Making music and making friends combine in classes to create a rewarding musical experience.
 A class takes on a spirit and energy that is impossible to achieve in individual lessons.

-You may email to set up a trial lesson or call me @956-968-5102.
+You may email to set up a time to register.
 I am located near John Knox and Memorial Elementary School.

 If you are interested in learning to play, I would look forward to meeting and working with you.